fluttercommunity/flutter_workmanager/IOS_SETUP.md

 UIApplication.shared.setMinimumBackgroundFetchInterval(TimeInterval(60 * 15))
 ```

-This will ask iOS schedule it every 15 minutes.
+This will ask iOS to schedule the task every 15 minutes.

 > 📝 Note: this time interval is a minimum; There's no guarantee about how often this will be called! iOS decides.